 - getting backlinks from other sites.

 If all this talk of keywords seems too much, then you are best off getting an SEO expert to take care of it for you.
-Of course, I’m hoping you’ll come to me for help 😉 – I think you’ll be pleasantly surprised by my affordable SEO packages, that will bring you long term results.
+Of course, we’re hoping you’ll come to us for help 😉 – and we think you’ll be pleasantly surprised by our affordable SEO packages, that will bring you long term results.